inaimathi/gtypist-single-space/gtypist.typ

 *:_M_R_L19
 S:Dear Ross,
  :
- :    It is a real rain.
+ :It is a real rain.
 The road is so soft my car can but :roll, stop, and roll on.
 Are you on the ship?
 If I get as :far as the ship, can we sail in such a rain?
 If we try to :sail, the ship is sure to rock or ride on one side.
 If I get